Devhub56/building-a-calculator-for-android-using-python-and-Kivy/README.md

 This will create a buildozer.spec file that you’ll use to configure your build

-Once you are satisfiewd with your spe file above , proceed to run;
+Once you are satisfiewd with your buildozer spec file above , proceed to run;

 $ buildozer -v android debug